Documentation Index

 • Both physical ports operate as a single logical interface

-• LACP is enabled and correctly configured on the customer device
+• LACP is configured on the customer device

 • LACP is configured on Servers Australia network equipment